NitinBansa8955/STT-Assignment-5/README.md

 # STT-Assignment-5
 This is Assignment 5 of STT.
-Made by Nitin Bansal(23110223) ans Dhruv Goel(23110098) from Group Number 10.
+Made by Nitin Bansal(23110223) and Dhruv Goel(23110098) from Group Number 10.

 **Introduction** -